Diego Pérez (footballer): Bologna

 On 31 August 2010, he was signed by Italian Serie A team Bologna for €2.1 million (including 5% solidarity contribution to youth clubs).
 No fee was scheduled to pay on that day, but 2 equal installments was scheduled on 31 December 2010 and 30 June 2011.
 At Bologna, he has teamed up with fellow Uruguayan internationals, Henry Damián Giménez, Gastón Ramírez and Miguel Britos, before this left the squad to join S.S.C.
 Napoli.
 In Pérez first season in the Serie A, Bologna managed 16th place and finished six points clear of relegation, confirming a fourth successive season in the Italian top flight.
 He also managed three assists during the campaign, tied for most on the team along with Riccardo Meggiorini.

 After being without a club for 1 1/2 months, Pérez signed a new two-year contract with Bologna in August 2013.
 He retired at the end of the 2014–2015 season.

 International career

 Pérez was capped for Uruguay in four successive editions of the Copa América, helping his country lift their 15th South American championship in 2011.
 He was also selected to 2010 FIFA World Cup.
 On 16 July 2011, he scored his first goal for the national team in a match against hosts Argentina in the Copa America quarterfinals, although he was also sent off in the same match.
 Pérez was back for the final match against Paraguay, starting in defensive midfield in a 3–0 win.

+Managerial career

+Pérez was the assistant manager of the Uruguay under-20 team which won the 2023 FIFA U-20 World Cup and finished as runners-up at the 2023 South American U-20 Championship.

+In May 2024, Pérez was named as the first ever manager of the Uruguay A' national team.